tcnksm/talks/2014/10/docker-comunity-meetup.md

 Move fast and don't break your infra configuraion
+====

-- Move first and don’t break your infra configuration
+- Ok, Move fast and don’t break your infra configuration
 - Hi, This is me
-  - I’m known as deeeet in twitter
+  - I'm known as deeeet in twitter
   - And I’m working as a Software engineer in Rakuten
 - This is my Japanese blog
-  - I sometime write about Docker or Golang
+  - I write something about Docker or Golang
   - If you like my presentation today, Please check it
 - And I build some tool
   - This is cli-init
     - It provides the easy way to start building Golang command-line application
   - And this is GHR
-    - With this tool, you can release your tool to Github very easily
+    - It enables you to release your tool to Github very easily
-  - Please check it
 - Ok, I’m gonna Talk About Docker
-  - But Today is Chef, Docker, Openstack, Puppet meetup.
-So I would like to talk tool related to all of them.
+  - But Today is comunities meetup.
+So I would like to talk tool related to Chef or Puppet or OpenStack
 - So do you think Container is future ?
   - Google says:
     - Every thing at Google runs in a container